HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/production/usersmc.md

-# Identity known users with valid JWT token
+# Identify known users with valid JWT token

 ## About this task

+Guides you on how to identify known users with valid JWT tokens.

 ## Before you begin